ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 If there's an entry with certs/pinning present and it matches the certs from run A, then continue and silently retry the transfer with those certs provided. (run B)

 If there isn't a local trust entry present, prompt the user if one should be created.
-If confirmed, save the certs from run A to $CURLTRUST for this URL.
+If confirmed, save the public key from run A to $CURLTRUST for this URL.
 If declined, fail.
 If confirmed, re-run the transfer with the custom trusts. (run B)

 ## If run B fails with a CA-cert error